fawzi-shiyyab19/reading-notes/README.md

 - *Code 102 - Intro to Software Development*
 - *Code 201 - Foundations of Software Development*
 - *Code 301 - Intermediate Software Development*
+### Component-Based Architecture
+q1)modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface q2)Reusability ,Replaceable ,Not context specific, Extensible , Encapsulated ,Independent q3)Ease of deployment, Reduced cost,Ease of development,Reusable ,Reliability ,System maintenance and evolution,Modification of technical complexity
+### What is Props and How to Use it in React
+q1) is a special keyword in React, which stands for properties and is being used for passing data from one component to another q2)define an attribute and its value(data) then pass it to child component(s) by using Props then render the Props Data q3)one way from parent to child
 - *Code 401 - Advanced Software Development*